jobcloud/Sylius/docs/book/products/product_reviews.rst

 Product review state machine
 ----------------------------

-When you look inside the ``CoreBundle/Resources/config/app/state_machine/sylius_product_review.yml`` you will find out that a Review can have
+When you look inside the ``CoreBundle/Resources/config/app/state_machine/sylius_product_review.yml`` you will find that a Review can have
 3 different states:

 * ``new``,